|HOME||PLANTINGS||ABOUT||ADMINISTRATORS||THE PAST||THE FUTURE||ARCHIVE ACCESS|

 The Cary Tree Archive is an ecosystem restoration.
-The project will transform seven and a half acres from a derived field of aggressive grass and weeds to a forest populated with native Old Growth species.
+The project will transform eight acres from a derived field of aggressive grass and weeds to a forest populated with native Old Growth species.
 All planting and maintenance is done by volunteers.
 It is the most ambitious land-restoration project in the Piedmont.

 The Archive is located across SW Cary Parkway from the Taylor Family YMCA.
 The property is owned by the Parkway Community Association, Inc., a homeowners association.
 The HoA board and president supervise all elements of the project.
 Development of the land is prohibited in perpetuity by deed restriction and zoning regulation. [access to the archive]

 A paved greenway path runs through Archive land.
 The path is owned by the Town of Cary, and the Town owns a 10-foot easement on both sides of it.
 The path is named the White Oak Creek Greenway, part of Cary’s 80 miles of greenways and trails.
 The section of White Oak Creek Greenway that runs through the Archive is also part of the East Coast Greenway, a path that, when completed, will meander 3,000 miles through 15 states from Calais, Maine to Key West, Florida.